nsidc/granule-metgen/README.md

 The examples above create a [cumulus-uat AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-format-profile).
-If you require access to multiple AWS accounts, each with their own configuration--for example, different accounts for CUAT vs. CPROD--you can use the [AWS CLI 'profile' feature to manage settings for each account](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles), or you can edit the config and credentials files to add in cumulus-prod details.
+If you require access to multiple AWS accounts, each with their own configuration--for example, different accounts for CUAT vs. CPROD--you can use the [AWS CLI 'profile' feature to manage settings for each account](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles), or you can edit the config and credentials files and just add `profile cumulus-prod` and `cumulus-prod` details, respectively.

 Finally, restrict the permissions of the directory and files: